Ahmed-Masoud/clg_EscapeRunner/README.md

 - Adapter
 - Observer
 - Object Pool
-It's also implemented using MVC style
+- It's also implemented using MVC style

+Features:
 - The map is laoded dynamically with the monster, bullet, gifts coin places and map layout
 - Sound is handled by Windows media player library
 - Resources are laoded on a separate thread while the splashscreen is displayed
+- Clean object orientation and code documentation